 The effect of the temporary freezing order on the defendants is that they cannot pay for counsel, even Canadian, without the consent of the SEC to vary the order because all lawyers are prohibited from not complying with a Court order.

-All of the statements in the pleadings filed in Massachusetts against the defendants are merely allegations.
-Statements from the FBI are affidavit evidence in the criminal proceeding against Schmidt.
+All of the statements in the pleadings filed in Massachusetts against the defendants are allegations.
+Statements from the FBI are different – they are affidavit evidence in the criminal proceeding against Schmidt.